-NN is an insurance and asset management group with leading positions in life and non-life insurance in the Netherlands, a strong life and pensions presence in a number of other European markets (such as Poland and Romania) and in Japan and a growing position in Turkey.
+NN is an insurance and asset management group active in 18 countries, with a strong presence in Europe and Japan.
 NN's insurance business is active in mature markets in Western Europe and Japan, as well as growth markets in CEE and Turkey.
 NN's asset management business offers its products and services globally through offices in several countries across Europe, the United States, the Middle East and Asia, with the Netherlands as its main asset management hub.
-NN offers a comprehensive range of retirement, life insurance, non-life insurance, investment and, in the Netherlands, banking products and services to its retail, SME, corporate and institutional customers.
+NN offers a comprehensive range of high-quality retirement services, insurance, investment and banking products to retail, SME, large corporate and institutional customers.

 The product offering and the type of customers serviced within each country varies.
 See "Business Description of NN Group N.V.-Business Segments" below for further information on NN's specific product offerings and the type of customers serviced in each relevant jurisdiction.
-NN predominantly utilises a multichannel approach to distribute its products and service its customers, allowing it to tailor the marketing and distribution of its products across different markets and customer segments.
+NN utilises a multi-channel approach to distribute its products and service its customers, allowing it to tailor the marketing and distribution of its products across different markets and customer segments.
 NN commits significant resources throughout its businesses to: (a) ensure strong partnerships with brokers, independent agents and banks, including ING Bank; (b) strengthen its tied agents network in most of the countries in which it operates outside of the Netherlands; and (c) build up direct channel capabilities.